Vaudevillains

 The Vaudevillains were an American professional wrestling tag team in WWE, composed of Aiden English and Simon Gotch.
 Their gimmick was a pair of Vaudeville-era throwbacks.
-They also wrestled in WWE's developmental territory NXT, where they were one-time NXT Tag Team Champions.
+They also formerly wrestled in WWE's developmental territory NXT, where they were one-time NXT Tag Team Champions.

 History

 NXT (2014–2016)

 In June 2014, English formed a tag team with Simon Gotch, known as The Vaudevillains.
-The Vaudevillains made their in-ring debut as a team of heels on the June 19 episode, defeating Angelo Dawkins and Travis Tyler.
-In August, The Vaudevillains participated in a tournament to determine the number one contenders to the NXT Tag Team Championship, losing to The Lucha Dragons (Sin Cara and Kalisto) in the final.
+The Vaudevillains made their in-ring debut as a team of villains on the June 19 episode, defeating Angelo Dawkins and Travis Tyler.
+In August, The Vaudevillains participated in a tournament to determine the number one contenders to the NXT Tag Team Championship, losing to the Lucha Dragons (Sin Cara and Kalisto) in the final.
 On the October 30 episode of NXT, The Vaudevillains won a tag team battle royal to become the #1 contenders to the NXT Tag Team Championship.
 They received their title match at NXT TakeOver: R Evolution against The Lucha Dragons, but were unsuccessful.
 After a brief hiatus, The Vaudevillains returned on the June 3, 2015 episode of NXT, defeating the team Jason Jordan and Marcus Louis.
 On the July 8 episode of NXT, The Vaudevillains defeated Enzo Amore and Colin Cassady to become the #1 contenders to the NXT Tag Team Championships.
 On July 15, Blake and Murphy defeated The Vaudevillains to retain their championships after Alexa Bliss interfered.
-Afterwards, Bliss insulted and slapped them both, turning them face in the process.
+Afterwards, Bliss insulted and slapped them both, turning them good in the process.
 General Manager William Regal then announced that there would be a rematch at a later date.
 At NXT TakeOver:Brooklyn, The Vaudevillains (with Blue Pants in their corner) defeated Blake and Murphy (with Alexa Bliss) to become NXT Tag Team Champions for the first time.
 The Vaudevillains were eliminated in the second round of the Dusty Rhodes Tag Team Classic by Dash and Dawson, setting up a future championship match.
 On November 11, The Vaudevillains lost their titles to Dash and Dawson, ending their reign at 61 days.
 The pair later failed to regain the titles on the November 25th episode of NXT.
-The duo once again turned heel after a losing streak continued with a loss to American Alpha when they refused to shake hands with the two, showing a lack of sportsmanship.
+The duo once again turned villain after a losing streak continued with a loss to American Alpha when they refused to shake hands with the two, showing a lack of sportsmanship.
 They would later compete against the duo on the March 21st episode of NXT in a #1 contender's match for the NXT Tag Team titles where they would lose again.
 They made their final NXT appearance on the 13 April episode of NXT, losing to Johnny Gargano and Tommaso Ciampa.